 Stocks Hall Mawdesley support Autism Awareness Week

-Families, friends, staff and people living at the Home were invited to create a piece of artwork, an Autisum Awareness Tree, which is now proudly displayed at the Home.
-Together the group decorated a blank jigsaw piece, using their Individual creative skills to decorate their artwork as they wished using paints, felt pens and glitter.
-The pieces were added together onto a large canvas with hand prints that made up a tree trunk.
+People living at the Home, families, friends and staff were invited to create a collective piece of artwork, an Autisum Awareness Tree, which is now proudly displayed at the Home.
+Together the group decorated a blank jigsaw piece, using their Individual creative skills.
+Paints, felt pens and glitter were some of the materials used to create Individual design.
+Once finalised the pieces were added to become part of a large canvas with hand prints, making up the tree trunk area of the creation.

 Kristy says “It was lovely seeing everyone sat together, contributing to this meaningful piece of artwork.
 I’m so proud to work with such a supportive team and care for amazing people who live at the Home.”

-Plenty of refreshments were on offer thoroughout the afternoon, with homemade cupcakes topped with little jigsaw decorations, to enjoy with freshly brewed tea or coffee.
+Plenty of refreshments were on offer throughout the afternoon, with homemade cupcakes topped with little jigsaw decorations, to enjoy with freshly brewed tea or coffee- delicious!.

 Kristy says “Thank you all for joining this fabulous afternoon.
-It is wonderful that organisations such as Stocks Hall, provide a welcoming and accessible experience for all.”
+It is wonderful that Nursing & Care Groups such as Stocks Hall, provide welcoming, informative and accessible experiences for all.”